-Paul S. Russell, MD Museum of Medical History and Innovation is at 2 N. Grove St. at the entrance to the Massachusetts General Hospital campus.
+Paul S. Russell, MD Museum of Medical History and Innovation is at 2 North Grove St. at the entrance to the Massachusetts General Hospital campus.
 Two levels of interactive exhibits showcase 3 centuries of research and patient care at Massachusetts General Hospital, one of the oldest and most respected hospitals in the nation.
-Named in honor of a longtime Mass General physician, the facility also features a portrait gallery and a rooftop garden.
+Named in honor of a longtime Mass General physician, the facility also features temporary exhibits and a rooftop garden.

 A small collection of artifacts is displayed at the historic Ether Dome, in the Bulfinch Building at 55 Fruit St. Between 1821 and 1868, more than 8,000 operations, including a landmark public demonstration in which inhaled ether was first successfully used as a surgical anesthetic, were performed at the surgical amphitheater.